University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_3.md

 Download tree file for Microreact:
 - A phylogenomic tree in Newick format (`.nwk` or `.tre`): Download the `core_genome.full.aln.treefile`file from the VM.
 This can be found in your `Practical_phylogenetic_trees_surveillance/results` folder.
-- Open a web browser and got to the Microreact website (https://microreact.org).
+- Open a web browser and go to the Microreact website (https://microreact.org)
-- Upload the `core_genome.full.aln.treefile`file.
+- Click on "UPLOAD" to create a new project
+- Then drag and drop the `core_genome.full.aln.treefile`file in to the browser
 - Click `continue` to visualise and explore the tree.

 The tree should see something like this:

-Note - this tree is unrooted which means that the tree does not have a direction in time.
+Note that this tree is unrooted which means that the tree does not have a direction in time.

 <img width="1821" height="658" alt="image" src="https://github.com/user-attachments/assets/2d7e8ec5-947a-40d5-be09-171c0ef42b56" />

 Root the tree using the outgroup (the reference genome):

-In the Microreact tree panel, click on the branch leading to sample M66.
+- In the Microreact tree panel, click on the branch leading to sample the reference genome.
-Select "Set as Outgroup" or "Root on this branch".
+- Select "Set as Outgroup" or "Root on this branch".
-The tree will be re-drawn with M66 at the base, giving the tree a temporal direction.
+- The tree will be re-drawn with the reference genome at the base, giving the tree a temporal direction.

-now lets midpoint root the tree
+The rooted tree should look something like this:

 <img width="1873" height="733" alt="image" src="https://github.com/user-attachments/assets/40a7cb6f-66db-45ef-a69d-c7b244f0bb18" />

+Question:
+- After rooting, do the samples cluster into distinct groups?

 # **7. Overlay genotyping and epidemiological data onto the tree in Microreact**